-Quantum microscopy and biosensing
+Quantum Microscopy and Biosensing

 Biosensing

 In biology at microscale, weak optical signals need to be detected in large level of background noise.
 A straightforward solution to this issue is to increase the probing optical intensity interrogating the sample.
 However, high optical intensities are known to induce photodamage to biological samples, which can affect their viability, growth and function.
-This greatly limits the sensitivity of biosensors and microscopes preventing the observation of rapid biological phenomena or processes that happened at smaller scales.
-In fact, most biosensors and microscopes operate at intensities known to be harmful to biological samples.
+This greatly limits the sensitivity of biosensors and microscopes, preventing the observation of rapid biological phenomena or processes that happened at smaller scales.
+Therefore, we aim to translate the precision sensing techniques from quantum optics to biological measurements.
+This demonstrates improved sensitivity and measurement speed of biosensors, which provide a path towards the observation of new biophysical phenomena at safe intensities for extended periods of time.

-Recent work:
+Recent Work

 Biosensing at the quantum noise limit